Retirement Planning Tip for the Self-Employed: Don’t Make My Mistake

 That said, I don’t want to gloss over the importance of retirement planning when you’re self-employed.
 It is incredibly important, as you’re losing out on any match, and must be taken seriously.
 I’ve spoken with self-employed individuals in the past who did not take it seriously and, as a result, were in their 50s and 60s with nothing to speak of in terms of retirement investments.

 What I’ve committed myself to doing this year and beyond is to view our retirement planning as a monthly bill to our future selves.
 We’ve set up direct deposits into our respective accounts on a monthly basis and will be investing those deposits in the market, largely in low cost index funds.
 Assuming we have better months down the road, we will also set aside overages in our SEP IRAs to maximize what we’re putting into the market.
+We have also opened a free account with Personal Capital so we can watch over our entire portfolio as well as to find ways to mitigate investment fees.

 As we were already putting the money aside throughout the year in our savings account this should not be a real sacrifice, but I find it’s the mental aspect of making our money grow rather than just sit that’s important to maintain.
+Ultimately, I believe that’s the best way to invest - managing the mental aspect of investing so you can stay committed to your plan when emotions or situations try to interject themselves.

 Like I said in the beginning, and have said prior, time is incredibly important when it comes to investing in the stock market and exponentially more so when you’re saving for retirement.
 If you’re self-employed, please don’t make the mistake of waiting, but start now with whatever you have.